Alexander Neverov

-Alexander Sergeyevich Neverov (Алекса́ндр Серге́евич Неверов; 24 December 1886 - 24 December 1923), was a Russian and Soviet writer and teacher.
-Neverov was his pseudonym; his real last name was Skobelev (Ско́белев).
+Alexander Sergeyevich Neverov (Алекса́ндр Серге́евич Неверов; 24 December 1886 – 24 December 1923) was a Russian and Soviet writer and teacher.
+Neverov was his pseudonym; his real surname was Skobelev (Ско́белев).

 Biography

-Neverov was born on 20 December 1886 in the village of Novikovka Melekess, Samara Province.
-His father was a farmer, a former non-commissioned officer of the Life Guard Lancers who later withdrew from the village and served as a doorman in the city.
-Neverov spent his childhood, until the age of 16, living in the home of his grandfather.
-This was due mostly to his father's military service.
+Neverov was born on 20 December 1886 in the village of Novikovka, Melekess, Samara Province.
+His father was a farmer and a former non-commissioned officer of the Life Guard Lancers, who later left the village and worked as a doorman in the city.
+Neverov spent his childhood, until the age of 16, living in the home of his grandfather, largely because of his father's military service.

 He received his earliest education at a local church school.
-In 1903 he was accepted at a secondary school in Ozerkino.
-He graduated after three years of study with a diploma which gave him the qualifications of an elementary school teacher.
-In his third year in Ozerkino he published his first story in The Temperance Messenger, a St Petersburg newspaper.
+In 1903, he was accepted at a secondary school in Ozerkino.
+He graduated after three years of study with a diploma that qualified him as an elementary school teacher.
+In his third year in Ozerkino, he published his first story in The Temperance Messenger, a St Petersburg newspaper.

-After 1906, Neverov worked as a rural teacher, while at the same time publishing stories in magazines.
+After 1906, Neverov worked as a rural teacher while simultaneously publishing stories in magazines.
 He married in 1912.
-In 1915 he spent time as a nurse in Samara.
-During the Revolution he became friendly with members of the Socialist Revolutionary Party, but in 1919 joined the Bolsheviks, and held significant positions in various institutions of Samara.
-He was one of the founders of the local folk theater, and in 1919 he wrote his first plays, one of which, "Baba", won first place in a contest in Moscow.
+In 1915, he spent time as a nurse in Samara.
+During the Revolution, he became friendly with members of the Socialist Revolutionary Party, but in 1919 he joined the Bolsheviks and held significant positions in various institutions in Samara.
+He was one of the founders of the local folk theatre, and in 1919 he wrote his first plays, one of which, Baba, won first place in a contest in Moscow.

-During the famine years of 1920-1921, together with a mass of hungry people, he fled from the Volga Region into Tashkent.
-In the fall of 1921, after the death of one of his three children, he conceived a plan of moving to Moscow.
+During the famine years of 1920–1921, together with a mass of hungry people, he fled from the Volga Region to Tashkent.
+In the autumn of 1921, after the death of one of his three children, he conceived a plan to move to Moscow.
 He travelled first to Tashkent in order to obtain food for his family.
 This harrowing journey was the inspiration for his novel City of Bread.
-In spring of 1922 he moved to Moscow where he joined the group "The Forge".
+In the spring of 1922, he moved to Moscow, where he joined the group 'The Forge'.
 He affiliated himself with a number of revolutionary periodicals, wrote short stories, published his earlier stories in book form, and began work on a novel, Story of Women, which he never finished.